 Colour: Bright straw green with light honey tint.

-Palate: Low oak usage highlights pristine white peach with crisp citric acidity with length and richness.
-Whilst young, this wine is expected to fill out and develop some nutty nuance.
+Palate: Low oak usage highlights pristine white peach and nectarine with round, textural acidity for length and richness.
+Whilst young, this wine is expected to fill out and develop some Brule and nutty nuance.

 Potential: Drink now but some bottle maturation will allow the development of nuts and brioche.